back

 but some of these feedbacks are more useful than realistic.

-I am impressed (but not surprised) by how fast some sim guys can be with only G27 or G29,
+While impressed (but not surprised) by how fast some can be with only G27 or G29,

-because athletic skills and practice.
-Meanwhile, I want all the help that I can invent...
+because talent and practice, I want all the aids that I can gather...

 Enhancements?